gredler/aegis4j/README.md

 It is possible to eliminate some of this attack surface area by creating custom JVM images with [jlink](https://docs.oracle.com/en/java/javase/17/docs/specs/man/jlink.html), but this is not always feasible or desired.
-Another option is to use the [--limit-modules](https://docs.oracle.com/en/java/javase/17/docs/specs/man/java.html) command line parameter when running your application, but this is a relatively coarse tool that may not play nicely with your application.
+Another option is to use the [--limit-modules](https://docs.oracle.com/en/java/javase/17/docs/specs/man/java.html) command line parameter when running your application, but this is a relatively coarse tool that cannot be used to disable individual features like serialization or native process execution.

 A third option is aegis4j, a Java agent which patches key system classes to completely disable a number of standard Java features, including JNDI, RMI, process execution, Java serialization and the built-in JDK HTTP server.

+### Download

+The aegis4j JAR is available in the [Maven Central](https://repo1.maven.org/maven2/net/gredler/aegis4j/1.0/) repository.

 ### Usage: Attach at Application Startup